pocoapoco/pocoapoco.github.io/me.md

 ## What else?

 By the start of 2016, my interest is in computer science which I'm actively studying and hope to have a career with.
-I also like reading novels (reading less often lately because studying is taking a higher priority and most of my time), numbingly spicy hot pot[^1], oyster mushrooms, clementines and milk bubble tea.
+I also like reading novels (less often lately though since shuati is taking a higher priority and most of my time if you believe it), numbingly spicy hot pot[^1], oyster mushrooms, clementines and milk bubble tea.
 Besides that, I enjoy playing good games such as limbo, monument valley, civilization V, does not commute, etc.

 I'm living in Los Alamos with Kun, although physically I'm in Boston doing grad school and internship.
-Kun and I were born and raised in [Xi'an][2], one of China's most beautifuland ancient cities.
+Kun and I were born and raised in [Xi'an][2], one of China's most beautiful and ancient cities.

 [1]: leo.im
 [2]: /assets/static/xian.png

-[^1]: „Well honestly, anything that's mala enough will do!“
+[^1]: „Well honestly, anything that's mala enough will do! (๑•̀ㅂ•́)و“